louparker/random-music-quiz/README.md

 ### Save score on game-over page

-The save button on the game-over page allows the player to save their score in local storage.
+The save button on the game-over page allows the player to save their score in browsers local storage.
 If it is amongst the top 5 scores for each level then it will be displayed on the high scores page.

 ### Max Length on Gameover Page Input